vmware-archive/virtual-security-module/doc/HOWTO.md

      * user1 can create and read a secret in "/secrets/namespace1".
      * user2 can create and read a secret in "/secrets/namespace2".
-     * user2 can read an existing secret in "/secrets/namespace1" but not delete it not create a new secret in that namespace.
+     * user2 can read an existing secret in "/secrets/namespace1" but not delete it nor create a new secret in that namespace.
      * user1 cannot perform any operation in "/secrets/namespace2".

 Ready? here we go:

-Let's create the namespaces with their role labels (you need to be logged in as root):
+Let's create the namespaces with their role labels (**you need to be logged in as root**):
 ```
 ./vsm-cli --token $TOKEN namespaces create /secrets/namespace1 user1 "admin,user"
 ./vsm-cli --token $TOKEN namespaces create /secrets/namespace2 user2 "admin"